 “Beautiful ballads are punctuated by big production numbers – all of which stay with you long after the curtain call.”

-Among the eight new musicals represented were: “Scary, Scary Night” – a camp Halloween comedy, “In the Hands of the Raven,” a spiritual “dramedy” about coping with loss, “Uncle Sam’s Lament” – a contemporary American political satire.
+Among the eight new musicals represented were: “Scary, Scary Night” – a camp Halloween comedy, “In the Hands of the Raven,” a spiritual “dramedy” about coping with loss and “Uncle Sam’s Lament” – a contemporary American political satire.

 Inspired by its theme, each cabaret is built around a kind of abstract story that utilizes the songs with roughly the same dramatic purpose as their parent musicals.
 Although the songs are presented outside their original contexts, the evening captures the drive and feel of a plotted show.
-The result is an enthralling evening that is part concert, part musical theater.
+The result is an enthralling evening that is part concert, part musical theater and pure fun.

 Featured on KRON-4’s Jan Wahl Report!